jekhokie/raspberry-noaa-v2/README.md

 ## Additional Feature Information

+The decoding model has been changed with release 1.8 to default to using GNURADIO based capture via Python for both Meteor (which was previously an option) and now also for NOAA.
+This will open the platform up for developers to integrate alternative hardware capture than rtl-sdr.

 For additional information on some of the capabilities included in this framework, see below:

   - [Meteor M2 Full Decoding](docs/meteor.md)